denoland/std/semver/README.md

 All methods and classes take a final `options` object argument.
 All options in this object are `false` by default.
 The options supported are:

-- `loose` Be more forgiving about not-quite-valid semver strings.
-(Any resulting output will always be 100% strict compliant, of course.)
-For backwards compatibility reasons, if the `options` argument is a boolean value instead of an object, it is interpreted to be the `loose` param.
 - `includePrerelease` Set to suppress the
   [default behavior](https://github.com/denoland/deno_std/tree/main/semver#prerelease-tags)
   of excluding prerelease tagged versions from ranges unless they are explicitly